ethanlee515/animerec/README.md

 The method of calculating similarity will be dot-product, as it is not sensitive to the norm of the vector, which represents the number of series a user has watched.

+Additionally, for predicted ratings, we will implement a critical popularity feature that checks to see how many of the neighboring users have watched the given series.
+If the number of neighbors that have watched the series is below 10, this might cause the predicted rating to be less accurate, as there is less data from which to calculate the predicted rating.
+As a result, the program will output a warning that tells the user that the series is comparatively unpopular, and that results should be taken into context.

-Docstrings are available describing every source file.
+Docstrings are available to describe the functions of each source file.

 ## Evaluation

 We will evaluate the success of the project by repeatedly picking a random target user, removing one of their watched series’ ratings, and then predicting their rating using the algorithm outlined above.
 We will then compare the predicted rating and the actual rating.
-Please see RESULTS.md for the result.
+Please see RESULTS.md for the results.

 ## Assessment of risk